 A covered service member or dependent may waive any rights enumerated by the SCRA, provided certain conditions are met.

 For instance, waivers governing mortgages and contracts must take the form of a separate, written document in 12-point font or larger.
 Waivers are effective only if entered during or following active-duty military service.

 For service members, there’s little advantage to waiving rights enumerated by the SCRA.
 However, as creditors may condition loan approval on full or partial SCRA waivers, borrowers must understand both the conditions under which waivers are appropriate and the implications of waivers themselves.

 At its discretion, the DOJ may take legal action against lenders and other individuals and entities it believes violate the SCRA.

-The MLA and SCRA are essential safeguards for overall military readiness, not to mention valuable guarantees of financial security for folks with dangerous and too often thankless jobs.
-It’s worth wondering why other professionals whose jobs put them in harm’s way, such as public safety officers and emergency medical personnel, don’t enjoy similar protections.
+The MLA and SCRA are essential safeguards for overall military readiness, not to mention valuable guarantees of financial security for armed forces members with dangerous and too often thankless jobs.

-But that’s a policy question for another day.
-If you or an immediate family member qualify for these financial protections, consider yourself fortunate.
+But that’s no guarantee that the MLA and SCRA won’t change in the future.
+If you or an immediate family member qualify for these financial protections right now, consider yourself fortunate.